cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .output}

 In this process, more informations will be printed in terminal while plots will pop up on your screen (these plots are been saved in a folder). **It will take a couple of minutes**.
-The message below represents that code finish running:
+The message below tells you that code has finished running:

 ~~~
 Done.
 All result files can be found at "../results/Upsilon Run 2011/"